shoaibalirts/Dance-App-NextJS/README.md

    The user interface is built with **Next.js** and **Tailwind CSS**.
 The frontend runs on **localhost:3000**.

 2. **Backend API (Server-side)**:
    The backend API handles all business logic, database interactions, and serves data to the frontend.
-It is built with Node.js (or your preferred backend framework) and runs on **localhost:4000**.
+It runs on **localhost:4000**.

 3. **Database Layer**:
-   The app connects to a database (e.g., MongoDB, PostgreSQL) to manage and store user and activity data.
-The database is set up locally or remotely based on your configuration.
+   The app connects to a database (PostgreSQL) to manage and store user and activity data.

 ## Technologies Used
 - **Frontend**: Next.js, CSS Modules, Tailwind CSS